apigee/registry-experimental/cmd/registry-bigquery/README.md

 By default, this is assumed to be the same project as the configured registry project, but this can be overridden with a command-line flag.

-The following subcommands build indexes of information in API specs:
+The following subcommands build indexes of information in API specs.
+Currently only OpenAPI specs are processed.

 ```
 registry-bigquery index operations PATTERN